Hubbard High School (Chicago): IB Diploma Programme

 Hubbard is an IB Diploma Programme high school.
 This comprehensive and challenging pre-university program for academically advanced and highly motivated students in grades 11 and 12 was implemented at Hubbard in 1998.
 Students at this school usually take IB exams in May.
 In the last examination session, students completed the following exams: Biology SL, English A1 HL, History HL, Math.Studies SL, Spanish A HL, Theory Knowl.
 TK and Visual Arts SL.

 Advanced Placement and JROTC

 Advanced Placement classes are available in six subjects: Biology, Calculus, English Language and Composition, Psychology, Spanish Language, and United States History.
 Students may substitute physical education classes with JROTC classes.

 Athletics

 Hubbard competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
+The school sports teams are nicknamed the Greyhounds.
 The school is also known for their successful football team.
 Other sports programs offered by the school include: baseball, bowling, cheerleading, chess, cross country, pom-pom, soccer, softball, swimming, water-polo, soccer, track, volleyball, and wrestling.

 In 1973, the boys baseball team, led by coach Tom Skubich, went 28-3 and won the Illinois state championship.